posttk421/nuxeo-jbpm/README.md

 You can build this module with:

-    $ mvn clean install
+    $ mvn clean package -DskipTests

 ### How to deploy

 #### Deploy the module

-Copy the `nuxeo-platform-jbpm-*.jar` JARs into your Nuxeo instance in `nxserver/bundles` and restart.
+Inside target directory of nuxeo-jbpm-package module you will find a zip file which is a regular Nuxeo package and can be installed via nuxeoctl tool.

 #### Configure the Datasource

-Nuxeo jBPM relies on a Datasource `nxjbpm` which is already defined in a default Nuxeo 5.6 distribution.
+Nuxeo jBPM relies on a Datasource `nxjbpm` which you may need to define in your server's context.xml

 ## About Nuxeo